cdapio/cdap/examples/TrafficAnalytics/README.rst

 	    }

 These two methods configure and define the MapReduce job.
-The work is done by instances of two other classes—a *Mapper* and a *Reducer*.
+The work is done by instances of two additional classes—a *Mapper* and a *Reducer*.

 The *Mapper*—implemented by the ``LogMapper`` class—transforms the log data into key-value pairs, where the key is the time stamp on the hour scale and the value (always the same, 1) is an